-Excellent cable and DSL infrastructure have been supported by a progressive regulatory regime which has encouraged operator access to both copper and fibre networks.
+Denmark has one of the highest broadband penetration rates globally, with a near universal availability of superfast connections.
+Extensive cable and DSL infrastructure has been supported by a progressive regulatory regime which has encouraged operator access to both copper and fibre networks.
 Fibre networks have a fast-growing footprint, while a number of community and metropolitan schemes have supplemented TDC’s own commitments to build out fibre nationally.
-The development of VDSL and fibre, as well as LTE-A and 5G in the mobile market, is crucial to meeting the government’s objective for all premises to have access to a 100Mb/s service by the end of 2020.
+A number of wholesale fibre schemes have also added to the wider availability of fibre broadband.

 This report introduces the key aspects of the Danish telecom market, providing data on the fixed network services sector as well as profiles of the major operators.
 It also analyses market statistics and assesses the key regulatory issues including interconnection, local loop unbundling, number portability and carrier preselection.
 In addition, the market reviews the fixed broadband and mobile markets, including a range of subscriber forecasts.

-TDC, Telia Denmark, Telenor, MIT Tele (DLG Tele), 3 Denmark, Lycamobile, Tele2
+TDC, Telia Denmark, Telenor, MIT Tele (DLG Tele), 3 Denmark, Lycamobile, Tele2, Cibicom, Net 1 Denmark

 Monitor critical insights with our AI-powered Market Intelligence Platform gathering and analyzing intelligence in real time.
 With AI trained to spot emerging trends and detect new strategic opportunities, our clients use TMT Intelligence to accelerate their growth.

 If you want to know more about it, please see:

 BuddeComm's strategic business reports contain a combination of both primary and secondary research statistics, analyses written by our senior analysts supported by a network of experts, industry contacts and researchers from around the world as well as our own scenario forecasts.

 Have the latest telecommunications industry news delivered to your inbox by subscribing to BuddeComm's weekly newsletter.